• Skip to primary navigation

 This Gluten Free Fried Rice recipe makes the most of your turkey leftovers after Thanksgiving.
 Inspired by traditional Chinese fried rice dishes, I left out the soy sauce for a gluten-free version that keeps the comforting flavors we know and love.

-With aromatic garlic, ginger, and onions, enhanced by warm toasted sesame oil, plus the signature blend of crispy rice and tender veggies, this dish brings out key flavors and textures of classic fried rice.
+With aromatic garlic, ginger, and onions, enhanced by warm toasted sesame oil for an authentic, subtle nutty flavor, plus the signature blend of crispy rice and tender veggies, this dish brings out key flavors and textures of classic fried rice.
 The leftover turkey is a savory, hearty addition, and the coconut aminos add a sweet-salty, umami flavor.
 Green onions add a light, fresh bite to finish.

 This turkey fried rice is perfect for holiday leftovers or quick weeknight dinners.
 It’s ready in under 20 minutes, using basic pantry staples.
 Feel free to add more veggies, switch up the proteins, or use whatever leftovers you have for a fast, delicious comfort meal.